 From version 3.4, use the Plan > Levels > Add level menu item

 to create new levels, then choose Plan > Levels > Modify level to adjust its elevation,

 - How can I create round walls?

-From version 3.0, you may create round walls either with Wall creation
+You may create round walls either with the Wall creation

 pointer, until you click a third time.
 The angle of this arc extent

 may be entered with the keyboard too, once you pressed the Enter

 key, or ctrl + Enter (alt + Enter under